Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 If you think you may have a pulmonary embolism, go to the nearest emergency department or call triple zero (000) and ask for an ambulance.

-A blood clot in your brain can cause a stroke.
+A blood clot in blood vessels in your brain can cause a stroke.

 Symptoms of a stroke can include:

-- weakness or drooping in the face, arm or leg
+- weakness or drooping in your face, arm or leg

 - difficulty speaking or understanding